magentabusiness/magentabusiness.github.io/_includes/templates/iot-gateway/opcua-connector/device-rpc-advanced-section.md

-This subsection contains the configuration for RPC requests from ThingsBoard platform instance.
+This subsection contains the configuration for RPC requests from IoT Hub platform instance.

 | **Parameter** | **Default value** | **Description**                                                                                       |
 |:--------------|:------------------|-------------------------------------------------------------------------------------------------------|